Last Updated on

-Unfortunately, many owners feed their dogs too much cornmeal or similar fillers.
-While certainly cheap, this grain isn’t so healthy.
-Lots of pets have difficulty digesting all types of corn.
+Unfortunately, many owners continue to feed their dogs too much cornmeal or similar fillers.

 A grain-based dog food will always fall short of your dog’s dietary needs.
 This could eventually become apparent when their health declines.

 Dog food is better than what was available in years past.

 There’s a positive trend towards having meats as the foundation for good nutrition.
 Highly-processed products that contain too much cornmeal are out of favor and for good reason.